University of Cincinnati Bearcat Bands: Into the modern era: The return of the CHARGE (1979-1994)

-A New Era: The Modern Band (1994–Present):
+A new era: The modern band (1994–present)

-In the fall of 1994, the beginning of the marching season brought Dr. Terren Frenz, Sr. to the UC Band as the thirteenth director.
+In the fall of 1994, the beginning of the marching season brought Dr. Terren Frenz Sr. to the UC Band as the thirteenth director.
 Under the baton of Dr. Frenz, several changes helped the UC Band evolve into a much more effective unit.
 The leadership of the band was transferred from the students of band council, who had been running the band in recent years, to Dr. Frenz.
 The 1990s were a time of great improvement in the image of the UC Band.
 New uniforms, provided by the university administration, gave the Band a much-needed face-lift.
 These new contemporary style uniforms debuted at the Humanitarian Bowl in Boise, Idaho in 1997.
 This trip marked the first bowl trip for the Bearcats since the Sun Bowl in 1956.
 However, bowl trips would become almost a regular occurrence at the turn of the century as the football team continued to improve.
 The year 1999 led to many innovations, including the first appearance of the UC Band at a professional football game in recent history when the Bengals celebrated their last game in Riverfront Stadium.
 Dr. Frenz would continue this relationship with the Bengals for many years to come.
 Also in 1999, the band welcomed assistant director Mr. David Martin, who would serve the band for over a decade.
-The same year, the Bearcat Bands was incorporated as its own independent Department under the Office of Student Life.
+The same year, the Bearcat Bands was incorporated as its own independent department under the Office of Student Life.
 In the Spring of 2000, the band was finally presented with a new, "temporary" facility in Armory Fieldhouse.
 This marked the first real home for the Bearcat Bands in almost 25 years and replaced its previous lodgings in the basement of Laurence Hall.
-The band would remain there until March 29, 2005 when the Rockwern Band Center was officially dedicated on May 26, 2005.
-Also in 2005, the university hired an additional assistant band director, Mr. Nick Angelis, bringing the staff to 3 full-time directors.
+The band would remain there until March 29, 2005, when the Rockwern Band Center was officially dedicated on May 26, 2005.
+The university hired an additional assistant band director, Mr. Nick Angelis (Assistant Band Director 2005–2016, Associate Band Director 2017–2024), bringing the staff to three full-time directors.
 The continued success of the basketball and football teams led to increased exposure for the band all throughout the first decade of the new millennium.
 Through this exposure and the development of the UC Bands as a whole, membership peaked at over 250 members in 2010.
 The same year, assistant director David Martin retired after many years of hard work and dedication to the UC Bearcat Bands.
 His retirement gave way to new assistant band director Dr. Jody Besse graduate from the University of Southern Mississippi.
-On May 3, 2017. the university announced Mr. Christopher Nichter (assistant director for The Pride of West Virginia as the new band director, replacing Dr. Besse who served as interim director for the last 5 months.
+On May 3, 2017. the university announced Mr. Christopher Nichter (assistant director for The Pride of West Virginia) as the new band director, replacing Dr. Besse who served as interim director for the last five months.